Questions, answered.

 What’s coming next?

-- Migration Report, Winter 2026
+- Migration Report, coming this winter

 - Garden planner (building on layout data), 2027